 - Step 3: Build a strong roster that holds up over five weekends

-- Step 4: Understand the formats to get your game plan right
+- Step 4: control the formats to avoid making a mistake in the match plan

-- The surprising detail: the ‘interclub match day’ in case of postponement
+- The surprising detail: the “interclub day” in case of postponement.

 - Key takeaways